 Traffic along the Dempster Highway ranges from horses (not kidding!) to semi-trailers.
 All modes of transportation including bicycles, motorcycles, cars, crossovers, sport utility vehicles, trucks and RVs use the highway.

-From personal experience, accidents on the Dempster usually involve motorcyclists who lose control of their bikes on loose gravel or the wary traveler who falls asleep at the wheel.
+From personal experience, accidents on the Dempster usually involve motorcyclists who lose control of their bikes on loose gravel or the weary traveler who falls asleep at the wheel.

 The occasional accident is caused by a bear darting out in front of oncoming traffic.
 Someone has yet to invent a way to teach wildlife to look both ways before crossing the road and, tragically, these situations usually end in a lose-lose scenario for both parties involved.